lidR: (A workshop for) Airborne Lidar Data Manipulation and Visualization for Environmental Applications

 Materials

-tutorial workshop.
+This repository contains the material for an 80 minute lidR tutorial workshop.
 You should install the material on your own machine from this repository.
 It contains the code and point-clouds we will use.
 The workshop intends to:

 - Present an overview of what can be done with

-- Give users an understanding of how
+lidR - Give users an understanding of how

-may fit their needs - Exercises will be done depending on available time - users are encouraged to work on these after the workshop!
+lidRmay fit their needs - Exercises will be done depending on available time - users are encouraged to work on these after the workshop!

 Introduction slides: Intro to Airborne LiDAR & lidR